The Program

 Can I be admitted into the program while I’m enrolled in an algebra course to meet the qualification?

-No, you must have successfully completed an algebra course to meet the requirement before you can be interviewed.
+No, you must have successfully completed an algebra course to meet the requirement before beginning an application.

 How many applicants are selected each year?